apache/airflow/docs/apache-airflow/best-practices.rst

   be added dynamically.
 This is good for both, security and stability.
 * Limited impact on your deployment - you do not need to switch to Docker containers or Kubernetes to make a good use of the operator.
-* No need to learn more about containers, Kubernetes as a DAG Author.
+* No need to learn more about containers, Kubernetes as a Dag Author.
 Only knowledge of Python, requirements is required to author DAGs this way.

 The drawbacks: